KabbAmine/vCoolor.vim/README.md

 Installation
 -------------

-To use vCoolor in GNU/Linux, you need to have:

-* [Yad](http://sourceforge.net/projects/yad-dialog/) (If you compile it manually, do it with GTK2 to avoid problem [#1](https://github.com/KabbAmine/vCoolor.vim/issues/1))
+To use vCoolor in GNU/Linux, you need to have [Zenity](https://wiki.gnome.org/action/show/Projects/Zenity) (Included in most distributions) or [Yad](http://sourceforge.net/projects/yad-dialog/) (If you compile it manually, do it with GTK2 to avoid problem [#1](https://github.com/KabbAmine/vCoolor.vim/issues/1))

 ### Manual installation